decodingml/llm-twin-course/README.md

 What is an LLM Twin?
 It is an AI character that learns to write like somebody by incorporating its style and personality into an LLM.

 *The architecture of the LLM twin is split into 4 Python microservices:*

+#### The data collection pipeline

-  1. **the data collection pipeline:** crawl your digital data from various social media platforms.
+crawl your digital data from various social media platforms.
 Clean, normalize and load the data to a NoSQL DB through a series of ETL pipelines.
 Send database changes to a queue using the CDC pattern. (deployed on AWS)

+  1. **:**
   2. **the feature pipeline:** consume messages from a queue through a Bytewax streaming pipeline.
 Every message will be cleaned, chunked, embedded (using Superlinked), and loaded into a Qdrant vector DB in real-time. (deployed on AWS)
   3. **the training pipeline:** create a custom dataset based on your digital data.
 Fine-tune an LLM using QLoRA.
 Use Comet ML's experiment tracker to monitor the experiments.
 Evaluate and save the best model to Comet's model registry. (deployed on Qwak)
   4. **the inference pipeline:** load and quantize the fine-tuned LLM from Comet's model registry.
 Deploy it as a REST API.
 Enhance the prompts using RAG.
 Generate content using your LLM twin.
 Monitor the LLM using Comet's prompt monitoring dashboard (deployed on Qwak)